-Some sudden and unexpected deaths can be explained by the post-mortem examination revealing, for example, an unforeseen infection or metabolic disorder.
-Deaths that remain unexplained after the post mortem are usually registered as ‘Sudden Infant Death Syndrome’ (SIDS) or SUDC in a child over 12 months.
-Sometimes other terms such as SUDI or ‘unascertained’ may be used.
+Some sudden and unexpected deaths can be explained by the post-mortem examination, revealing, for example, an unforeseen infection or metabolic disorder.
+Deaths that remain unexplained after the post-mortem are usually registered as ‘sudden infant death syndrome’ (SIDS) or ‘sudden unexplained death in childhood’ (SUDC) in a child over 12 months.
+Sometimes other terms such as SUDI, SUDC or ‘unascertained’ may be used.

 While SIDS is rare, it can still happen and there are steps you can take to help reduce the risk for your baby.

 We do not know what causes SIDS.
 For many babies it is likely that a combination of factors affect them at a vulnerable stage of their development, which leads them to die suddenly and unexpectedly.